These extra thick and chewy, buttery gluten free blondies with white chocolate chips even have that crackly top everyone loves.

 Don't cut those blondies until they're cool

-These buttery treats still need time to firm up before you dig into them.
-If you rush to cut and eat them right out of the oven, you're going to find yourself with blondies that crumble and fall apart.
+These buttery treats still need time to firm up before you cut them.
+If you try to handle them right out of the oven, they're unstable so they'll crumble and fall apart.

-At the very least, let the gf blondies sit in the pan for 20 to 30 minutes.
-I recommend that you allow them more time to cool after removing from the pan, but I really wouldn't fault you if you couldn't resist just a little bite.
+At the very least, let them sit in the pan for 20 to 30 minutes.
+I recommend that you allow them more time to cool after removing from the pan, and if you want clean slices, refrigerate them for at least 30 minutes, too.

 Mix-in variations